 - In early drafts of the script, the character that became Christmas Jones was a Polynesian insurance investigator.
 This was changed to avoid confusion with Pierce Brosnan's female foil in The Thomas Crown Affair.
-She was then a Bounty Hunter before becoming a nuclear physisist.
+She was then a Bounty Hunter (making her initial outfits comparison to Lara Croft possibly an orphaned reference) before becoming a nuclear physicist.

 - Sharon Stone was briefly considered for Elektra King, as was Catherine Zeta-Jones.

 - Javier Bardem was considered for Renard.
 He would later play Raoul Silva in Skyfall.
 Jean Reno was offered the role but had to turn it down due to personal problems.